Last fact-checked: 21 November 2020

 The growth of medical tourism in the country spiralled in the late nineties after the government investigated alternative industries to boost Malaysia’s flagging economy following the Asian Financial Crisis.
 The Ministry of Health formed The National Committee for the Promotion of Medical and Health Tourism (NCPMHT) to work alongside private hospitals to promote medical tourism.

-The NCPMHT was replaced by the Malaysia Healthcare Travel Council (MHTC) in 2009 and, along with the investment tax allowance introduced by the government, many private healthcare facilities are now members of internationally recognised schemes such as the Malaysian Society for Quality in Healthcare and the Joint Commission International.
+The NCPMHT was replaced by the Malaysia Healthcare Travel Council (MHTC) in 2009 and, along with the investment tax allowance introduced by the government, many private healthcare facilities are now members of internationally recognised certification and accreditation organizations such as the Malaysian Society for Quality in Healthcare and the Joint Commission International.